Naeural AI OS -- Decentralized ubiquitous computing MLOps execution engine: Architecture

 In the \textbf{Reduce Stage}, \textbf{Workers} periodically send their job statuses along with \textbf{Zero-Knowledge Proofs} \cite{goldwasser2019knowledge}.
 These proofs allow the \textbf{Main Node} to verify, with minimal computational effort, that overall progress is being made over time, without revealing sensitive information.
 This process ensures that the \textbf{Main Node} can assess the increasing progress of the tasks without compromising data privacy and security.

-The primary goal of the \textbf{AiXpand Ecosystem} is to cater to a broad range of participants, including content creators, processing node operators, software developers, and end-consumers.
-To achieve this objective, \textbf{AiXpand} provides a comprehensive platform that is adaptable, reliable, secure, and easily scalable.
+The primary goal of the \textbf{Naeural Ecosystem} is to cater to a broad range of participants, including content creators, processing node operators, software developers, and end-consumers.
+To achieve this objective, \textbf{Naeural} provides a comprehensive platform that is adaptable, reliable, secure, and easily scalable.
 This platform is designed to support not only AI-powered applications but also other decentralized applications, regardless of whether they utilize AI models or not.

-Through its compatibility with various frameworks and the ability to execute multiple model-serving processes in parallel, \textbf{AiXpand} ensures an efficient and flexible solution for its users.
+Through its compatibility with various frameworks and the ability to execute multiple model-serving processes in parallel, \textbf{Naeural} ensures an efficient and flexible solution for its users.
 The platform's distinctive design, coupled with its integration with blockchain technology, enables secure and transparent operations, effectively meeting the diverse needs of participants.

 To enhance the adoption of the ecosystem by the public, software development kits (SDKs) have been developed.
-These SDKs support multiple programming languages and frameworks, such as \emph{Python} and \emph{NodeJS}, significantly expanding integration options and improving the user experience.
-By using the SDKs, users gain access to the \textbf{AiXpand Network} through a partially functional paradigm, which offers callbacks for manipulating payloads received from \textbf{AiXpand Nodes} and provides simple yet powerful features for communication with the network.
+These SDKs support multiple programming languages and frameworks, such as \emph{Python}, significantly expanding integration options and improving the user experience.
+By using the SDKs, users gain access to the \textbf{Naeural Network} through a partially functional paradigm, which offers callbacks for manipulating payloads received from \textbf{Naeural Nodes} and provides simple yet powerful features for communication with the network.
 This empowers users to connect to the network, establish new end-to-end pipelines or join existing ones, create predefined or custom jobs within the pipeline, and receive notifications and heartbeats, facilitating seamless interaction with the ecosystem.

-The \textbf{AiXpand SDKs} are intended to be used as a cohesive integration tool between the AI processing network and any existing or new software applications.
-They are designed to automate and manage the lifecycle of requests made on the \textbf{AiXpand Network}. \textbf{AiXpand SDKs} come in several flavors targeting either the \emph{Python} or \emph{Node.js} developers' communities.
+The \textbf{Naeural SDKs} are intended to be used as a cohesive integration tool between the AI processing network and any existing or new software applications.
+They are designed to automate and manage the lifecycle of requests made on the \textbf{Naeural Network}. \textbf{Naeural SDKs} come in several flavors targeting either the \emph{Python} or other developers' communities.